kidiyoor/microgateway-kubernetes-demo/README.md

 # Apigee Microgateway-Kubernetes-Demo

 A microservice story with Apigee microgateway on kubernetes.
-Building microservice is hard, But with the help of Open Source microservice management platform like Kubernetes, it powers developers to build scalable microservices with certain level of abstraction.
+Building microservice is hard, But with the help of Open Source microservice management platform like Kubernetes, it powers developers to build scalable/robust microservices with certain level of abstraction.

 These slides help understand how Apigee can add value to your microservcie story - [click me](https://docs.google.com/a/google.com/presentation/d/1UPdMUF-9d2n1JOBPFwcZ7YKm8ZDPnel2yK_QCK8V7AE/edit?usp=sharing)